 All About Irradiated Diamonds

-the price of a similar looking high quality diamonds then consider purchasing
+the price of a similar looking fancy diamond, then consider purchasing

 What Are Irradiated Treated Diamonds?